inner child healing exercises inner child work

 To practice this, place your hand on your heart and take 3 deep breaths.
 Say to your inner child “it’s ok sweetheart”, “I’m here”.
 You might also want to validate their feelings by saying “I hear you”, “it’s ok to be upset”, “it’s ok to have feelings”, “it’s ok not to be ok”, “i’m here to listen”.

+Connecting to your inner child alone can be emotionally overwhelming as it brings back past memories that can cause distress.
 Our inner child holds emotional turmoil that we’ve repressed for a long time, and it can be overwhelming to process these feelings alone.